vardhan6065/KryptoTask/README.md

 # KryptoTask'
-1) The code Is actually pushed to Main branch So please check the code from main branch.
+1) The code Is actually pushed to Main branch So please check the code from master branch.

 2)Functionalities :